nikdanilov/Flask-React-ToDo-app/README.md

 Open your browser to ``` http://localhost:3000 ```

 Enjoy!
-If you have any questions please send me a message to Nikita.Danilov92@gmail.com
+If you have any questions, please feel free to send me a message!